Facts About Event WiFi

 It’s useful to understand some of the basic technology of WiFi when thinking about an event’s coverage.
 The WiFi found in most commercial venues runs on the original 2.4 GHz frequency, but this provides a signal that is often weak, susceptible to interference and increasingly congested.

 The new standard is the superior 5 GHz WiFi which is supported by most new smartphones and is better at passing through walls.
-Get Me Connected uses dual band technology – both 2.4 GHz and 5 GHz – to deliver a more reliable WiFi experience and our technology is also fully compatible with the latest AC standard.
+Event WiFi uses dual band technology – both 2.4 GHz and 5 GHz – to deliver a more reliable WiFi experience and our technology is also fully compatible with the latest AC standard.

 Directing Traffic – Shaping WiFi Usage